poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-06-13-Linux-Internals-How-ASLR-REALLY-Works.markdown

 to exploit vulnerabilities - one such mitigation is Address Space Layout Randomization, commonly known as ASLR.
 In this article, we'll explore not just the basics but also, thanks to open-source, examine under the hood how each random base address is determined.
-We'll also see that no implementation is perfect, as developers implementing such solutions must balance security, speed, and simplicity.
+We'll see that no implementation is perfect, as developers implementing such solutions must balance security, speed, and simplicity.